globerhofer/HIPAA-policies/source/sections/10-facility_access_policy.md

 3. The organization securely disposes media with sensitive information.
 7. Physical access is restricted using badges and keys where necessary.
    * Restricted areas and facilities are locked when unattended (where feasible).
-   * Only authorized workforce members receive access to restricted areas (as determined by the Security Officer).
+   * Only authorized workforce members receive access to restricted areas.
    * Access and keys are revoked upon termination of workforce members.
    * Workforce members must report a lost and/or stolen key(s) immediately to the floor manager (Dana Opeila).
-   * The floor manager will facilitate the changing of the lock(s) per UPHS policies.
+   * The floor manager will facilitate the changing of the lock(s) per UPHS/PSOM policies.
 8. Enforcement of Facility Access Policies
    * Report violations of this policy to the restricted area's department team leader, supervisor, manager, or director, or the Privacy Officer.
    * Workforce members in violation of this policy are subject to disciplinary action, up to and including termination.